omkarcloud/google-maps-scraper/README.md

 Download results in various formats (CSV, JSON, Excel) using the export button.

+### ❓ How many search results can I get in a single query?

+Google Maps give at most 120 results per search query.
+Don't worry about running out of data, as you can always use country-level scraping to scrape thousands of cities.

 ### ❓ How can I access additional information like websites, phone numbers, geo-coordinates, and price ranges?

 Free versions shows only a limited set of data points, the fields are hidden with "*".
 To access additional datapoints, consider upgrading to the Pro Version: